scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 }
 ```

-Again, similar to the previous step we can now decode the CB58 encoded UTXO to hexidecimal and then decompose it to it's individual components to confirm that we have the correct UTXO and type.
+Again, similar to the previous step we can now decode the CB58 encoded UTXO to hexidecimal and then decompose it to it&rsquo;s individual components to confirm that we have the correct UTXO and type.

 First we convert the Base58Check encoded string which is returned from `avm.getUTXOs` in to hex.
 The following CB58 string: